What’s a kidney stone?

 What are the symptoms of kidney stones?

-- Feeling pain in the lower back or side of body.
+- Feeling pain in your lower back or side of your body.
 This pain can start as a dull ache that may come and go.
-It can become severe and result in a trip to the emergency room.
+It can also become severe and result in a trip to the emergency room.

 - Having nausea and/or vomiting with the pain.